Old Town Hall (Leipzig): The old town hall and the golden ratio

 What is remarkable is the asymmetrical structure of the building from the front and back, roughly dividing it into golden ratio.
 During the transformations carried out by Hieronymus Lotter in 1556/57, the existing buildings and their foundations gave the façade its current dimensions.
 It is often assumed that the tower of the old town hall, which is shifted laterally to the left, marks the proportions of the golden ratio of the building.
-However, the actuell division of the building front towards the marketplace in terms of golden ration is constituted by the center of the main portal and passage - located asymmetrically with respect to the tower.
+However, the current division of the building front towards the marketplace in terms of golden ration is constituted by the center of the main portal and passage, located asymmetrically with respect to the tower.
 The overall aesthetic impression of the building is not affected by this fact related to the height of the tower.

 Circumferential inscription

-This text half in Latin and half in German language can be read all around the town hall below the top floor:
+This text in the German language, with some interspersed Latin, can be read all around the town hall below the top floor:

 "NACH CHRISTI UNSERES HERRN GEBURTH IM MDLVI IAHR BEY REGIERUNG DES DURCHLAUCHTIGSTEN UND HOCHGEBORENEN FURSTEN UND HERRN AUGUSTI HERTZOGEN ZU SACHSEN DES H. ROM REICHS ERTZMARSCHALL UND CHURFÜRSTEN LANDGRAFF IN THÜRINGEN MARGGRAFFEN ZU MEISSEN U. BURGGRAFFEN ZU MAGDEBURG ETC. IST INDISER STADT ZU BEFÖRDERUNG GEMEINES NUTZENS DIESES HAUS IM MONATH MARTIO ZU BAUEN ANGEFANGEN UND DASSELBE DES ENDE IM NOVEMBRIS VOLLBRACHT.
 DEM HERRN SEY ALLEIN DIE EHRE, DENN WO DER HERR DIE STADT NICHT BAUET SO ARBEITEN UMSONST DIE DARAN BAUEN WO DER HERR DIE STADT NICHT BEWACHET SO WACHET DER WÄCHTER UMSONST DES HERRN NAHME SEY GEBENEDEYET EWIGLICH AMEN BEY CHURF.
 IOH.
 GEORG II.
 HOCHLÖBL.
 REGIERUNG RENOV.
 MDCLXXII."